When I try to send a message with some attachments, I get the warning that my message is too big to be sent.

 Basically any error or notification that you are getting in Outlook 2007 and previous about the message file size is either coming from the mail server you are using or the mail server of the recipient of the message.

 When the message is too big for the recipient, you usually get a bounce message in return.
 This message is also known as a Non Delivery Report or NDR.
 The text within this message will tell you more about why it bounced.

 When you try to send a message that is too large for your mail server, you could also get a NDR back but the message could also get stuck in the Outbox and you’ll start getting Send/Receive Errors.

 For Outlook 2007 and previous, you can prevent yourself from sending messages with attachments that are too large by using this this workaround.

-When you are using a POP3, IMAP or Outlook.com account to send your message, then this information can’t be retrieved from the mail server.
+When you are using a POP3 or IMAP account to send your message, then this information can’t be retrieved from the mail server.
 Instead, Outlook assumes a default maximum combined size of all attachment of 20MB for these mail account types.

 Attachment size warning in Outlook 2010

 Sadly, this warning is also being given when you add more than 20MB worth of pictures but have the option to “Resize Image Attachments” enabled.
 This would of course have reduced the attachment size to less than 20MB so the warning should not been shown.
 Workarounds are to either resize the pictures before attaching them or to increase or disable the limit as indicated below.

 Increasing the attachment size limit for Outlook 2010, Outlook 2013 or Outlook 2016

 If your ISP allows for a larger or smaller message size and you want Outlook to match this limit, then you can increase or decrease this limit via a Registry tweak.